ec-europa/eubfr-data-lake/docs/DEVELOPMENT-TIPS-TRICKS.md

 As a result, you will be able step in and debug your cloud function locally with a decently close emulation to the real environment.

-[Serverless debugging][../assets/serverless-debugging.jpg]
+![Serverless debugging][./assets/serverless-debugging.jpg]

 **Note**

-Because the lambda function of a given ETL depends on a file being present on S3 and the transform function is meant to this file and output another file with normalized structure, do not remove the given S3 file during the debugging phase.
+Because the lambda function of a given ETL depends on a file being present on S3 and the transform function is meant to input this file and output another file with normalized structure, do not remove the given S3 file during the debugging phase.
 This way, the resource you want to test will be an actual file existing in the cloud and the lambda function will operate quite closer to real life.

+Another close resemblance to S3 read stream of files is to use the Node.js's core [fs.createReadStream(path[, options])][13].
+If you use this swapping approach you win independence of AWS services, but you lose possible system-specific behaviors of AWS SDK.

 ## Use TDD for faster iterations on custom features